Solution

 Specifications:

-- Surveyor 240-16 MBES is a 240 kHz multibeam echosounder featuring a 4° along-track and 80° cross-track transmit beam.
+- This 240 kHz multibeam echosounder featuring a 4° along-track and 80° cross-track transmit beam.
 Designed for high-resolution mapping and inspection, and is ideal for Tethys ROV systems and shallow-water survey operations.

 CP Probe: contact probe that provides a means of carrying out underwater cathodic protection potential measurement.